MichaelSDavid/conure-lang/docs/info.md

 print(sum);
 ```

-And the speed in incredibly close (first number is the execution time in seconds)
+And the speed is incredibly close (first number is the execution time in seconds)
 ![versus](./versus.png)

 ### Planned Implementations